Skip to main content

 To get an EIN in Alaska, you’ll file an Application for Employer Identification Number (also known as Form SS-4).
 You can file this form online if you have an SSN or by mail using the paper form if you don’t have a social security number.
 There is no fee for this form.

-Alaska Biennial Reports for LLCs are due by January 2 every other year, starting from when you filed your company’s initial report.
+Alaska Biennial Reports are due every two years by January 2, starting from when you filed your company’s initial report.
 So if your initial report was filed in an even-numbered year, the biennial report will be due in January of every even-numbered year for the life of your company.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.